 Whereas lots of women are comfortable (and used to) performing oral sex with their male partner, receiving it feels like a gift only to be given by regular lovers.

-I’m sure there will be men out there reading this thinking ‘hey wait!
+There will be men out there reading this thinking ‘hey wait!
 I’m a good guy – I like to give’.
-Yes, I’m not denying there are many generous lovers out there; the problem is (figures show) that you’re part of a minority.
+Yes, there are many generous lovers out there; the problem is (figures show) that you’re part of a minority.

-We shouldn’t have to congratulate every man that gives us oral sex; male focused oral is a given.
+Women shouldn’t have to congratulate every man that gives them oral sex; male focused oral is a given.
 Female focused oral shouldn’t be any different.

 The sad reality is that for a lot of women, receiving oral sex is awkward, embarrassing and not enjoyable.

-The good news is, we think that’s just because you haven’t learned to embrace it.
+The good news is, it's likely because men haven’t learned to embrace it.

-Here are a few common concerns we have when it comes to oral sex.
-I hope reading them will help you sit back, relax and finally enjoy the attention your vulva deserves.
+Here are a few common concerns there are when it comes to oral sex.
+Hopefully reading them will help you sit back, relax and finally enjoy the attention your vulva deserves.

 1. You’re worried about how you look and taste

-This is our most common concern.
+This is a woman's most common concern.
 The lack of education and exploration surrounding female pleasure has resulted in women feeling ashamed of their vagina.